 The Center trains social work interns, and psychology externs, interns, and fellows.
 The training program aims to expose and make trainees adept at performing the range of functions assumed by clinicians working at university counseling centers.

-The Center has one social work intern from The Columbia School of Social Work.
-The social work intern conducts intakes, short-term psychotherapy, and outreach to the College community.
-She may also elect to co-lead a group.
-The intern receives two hours of individual supervision per week, and participates in the seminar series.
+The Center offers training for four social work interns from The Columbia School of Social Work.
+The social work interns conduct intakes, offer short-term psychotherapy, biofeedback and may co-lead a group.
+Interns are also assigned responsibilities for outreach to the College community on behalf of the Furman Counseling Center, in the Higher Education Opportunity Program or Alcohol Substance Awareness Program.
+Interns receives two hours of individual supervision per week, and participates in the seminar series.

 The Center has up to four psychology externs.
 Externs conduct intakes, short-term psychotherapy, and outreach to the College community.
 Externs receive two hours individual supervision per week, and participate in the seminar series.